RogerJhw/Fleamarket/README.md

 streamlit run streamlit_multi_app.py
 ```

-This version organizes the interface into Marketplace, Connect Wallet, List Item
+This version organizes the interface into Marketplace, Connect Wallet, Your Listings
-and Bid tabs using `st.sidebar.radio`.
+and Bid tabs using `st.tabs`.

 ## Supabase Integration